Krylovsentry/jira-log/README.md

 # jira-log

-Add folder to global(environment) variables for using anywhere :alien:
+Some helpful scripts for JIRA using